HL7/fhircast-docs/GOVERNANCE.md

 All other changes must be reviewed by the committers.
 This includes contributions from the community (contributors) as well as the current committers.
 We use [Github pull requests](https://help.github.com/articles/about-pull-requests/) and [Github pull request reviews](https://help.github.com/articles/about-pull-request-reviews/) to manage reviewing and merging the proposed changes.

 For small changes, at least one committer must approve the change.
 If a committer was the author of the change being reviewed, the approval must come from a different committer.
 For large, significant, or breaking changes, the committers must reach consensus on the change.
 Like *trivial*, the notion of *small* and *large* are subjective terms.
 However, a breaking change should be clear and unambiguous.
 Note that the size of the contribution does not determine whether the change requires just one approval or consensus.
 Rather, the impact of the change reflects the type of review required.
-For instance, the addition of a single optional field to the API would be considered a significant change and would warrant consensus amongst the committers.
+For instance, the addition of a single optional field to the API described in the specification would be considered a significant change and would warrant consensus amongst the committers.

-API changes are scrutinized far more closely than that of documentation or related code projects (like sample projects, test harnesses, etc).
-As such, API changes are always considered significant and require consensus from the committers.
+Changes to the specification are scrutinized far more closely than that of documentation or related code projects (like sample projects, test harnesses, etc).
+As such, specification changes are always considered significant and require consensus from the committers.

 ### Feature branches